zakidayib/dice-game/README.md

 > There is a flowchart of how the game should function in the folder for you to understand the flow.
 ![image info](./pig-game-flowchart.png)

-The starter folder has the beginning code of the design of the game but not javascript functionality, we will be doing that together!😊